-[Mr. Gorbachev, open this gate.]
-Year down Mirwell

-While we watch and wait, we in the West must force the Soviets to deal with their internal problems, not attempt to flee them by expanding their empire still more.
-For make no mistake: The Soviet Union today represents the only remaining expansionist - the only remaining imperialist - power on Earth.
+Herr Gorbachev, tear down this wall.]
+A Mr. Gorbachev, tear down this wall.
+[Mr. Gorbachev, tear down this wall.]
+A Mr. Gorbachev, tear down this wall.
+While we watch and wait, we in the West must force the resist soriet expansion Soviets to deal with their internal problems, not attempt to flee them by expanding still more.
+For make no mistake: The Soviet Union today represents the only remaining expansionist power on Earth.
 So we must maintain defenses of unassailable strength.
 And yet it is our nature as free peoples to make manifest our goodwill.
 So we must strive to reduce arms on both sides.

-Only 10 years ago, the Soviets challenged the Western Alliance with a grave new threat: the deployment of hundreds of nuclear missiles, capable of striking every capital in Europe.
+Alliance with a grave new threat: the deployment of hundreds of nuclear missiles, capable of striking every capital in Europe.